 <omitted text>

-The UE does not transmit SRS on antenna port 1003 if [RRC_parameter] is configured., where [RRC parameter] is only applicable to 4-port SRS resource(s) in an SRS resource set with usage set to ‘codebook’ or ‘antennaSwitching’.
+The UE does not transmit SRS on antenna port 1003 if fourPortSRS-3Tx is configured., where [RRC parameter] is only applicable to 4-port SRS resource(s) in an SRS resource set with usage set to ‘codebook’ or ‘antennaSwitching’.

 <omitted text>

-The UE is not expected to be configured with an SRS resource in more than one SRS-ResourceSet(s) with usage ‘codebook’ or ‘antennaSwitching’ and these SRS-ResourceSet(s) have different configuration for higher layer parameter [RRC parameter].
+The UE is not expected to be configured with an SRS resource in more than one SRS-ResourceSet(s) with usage ‘codebook’ or ‘antennaSwitching’ and these SRS-ResourceSet(s) have different configuration for higher layer parameter fourPortSRS-3Tx.

 <omitted text>